It! The Living Colossus: Fictional character biography

 It! the Living Colossus was a 100-foot-tall stone humanoid statue constructed by Moscow sculptor Boris Petrovski to protest the oppressive Soviet Union government.
 It became animated initially by the mind transferal of a stranded alien from the Kigor race, and rampaged through Moscow.
 When the alien's rescue party arrived, the Kigors abandoned the Colossus and returned to their homeworld, leaving the statue inanimate.
 The statue was later transported to Los Angeles, California and reanimated by the Kigors, who used it to attack the U.S. Army.
 The Kigors were defeated by Hollywood special effects designer Bob O'Bryan and the statue was again rendered inanimate.

 An accident later robbed O'Bryan of the use of his legs, compelling him to use a wheelchair.
 The statue was stolen by the evil Doctor Vault, who reduced its size from 100 ft to 30 ft.
 Animated by the mind transferal of O'Bryan, It! battled Vault's minions and escaped.
 It! went on to battle other monster foes.
 O'Bryan later was cured and married Diane Cummings.
 The statue became controlled by Doctor Vault and was destroyed in battle with the Hulk.
-Doctor Vault appeared to die when he was unable to complete the transference of his mind from the statue back into his body. it was rebuilt as a robot for use by O'Bryan in his films.
+Doctor Vault died when he was unable to complete the transference of his mind from the statue back into his body, it was rebuilt as a robot for use by O'Bryan in his films.
 Later, the original It! was reconstituted by O'Bryan under the control of Lotus Newmark.

 After a battle with Doctor Doom, It! was lost in the Pacific Ocean near the Galápagos Islands.
 O'Bryan lost his connection to both his normal body and It! and his body was left in a vegetative state.
-Five years later, Deadpool assisted O'Bryan's niece in retrieving the Colossus from the ocean floor and restoring O'Bryan's mind.
+Five years later, Deadpool assisted O'Bryan's niece in retrieving the Colossus and restoring O'Bryan's mind.

 O'Bryan and It! were being considered as a "potential recruit" for the Initiative program.

 It! later appeared on Monster Isle when Shadowcat and Magik appeared to look for a mutant girl named Bo.